This is the ultimate moving abroad checklist for preparing to move to another country or becoming a digital nomad.

 Port to port movers

-These guys are, in comparison, a huge hassle, but far, far cheaper.
-The hassle is that the way to use them is to box your own stuff (boo-hoo, do this anyway) and take it to the port or freight area.
+Don’t use companies like ShippingQuest (see Shipping Quest Scams or their 1-star review on Yelp), These guys are, in comparison, a huge hassle, but slightly cheaper.
+The hassle is that the way to use them is to box your own stuff (boo-hoo, do this anyway) and take it to the port or freight area, and arrange customs clearance and transport on the other side.
 I used these to move goods from San Francisco to Australia.

 There are MANY steps and hand-offs along the way in a shipping journey.
 At very least there was

-- The shipping company, that has the ships
+- The shipping company, that has the shipment

 - The marketing company, that gets the customers and charges the money